dantb/project-euler-problems/README.md

 # project-euler-problems
-Solutions to mathematical problems from ProjectEuler.net
+Solutions in C# to mathematical problems from [Project Euler ](https://projecteuler.net/problems)